 Let’s look at the example of an HR department that wants to analyze its employees’ performance, based on quarterly performance levels, absenteeism, and overtime hours per week.
 You could set up your data models, use Python or R for deeper exploration, and look for correlations in your data.
 Or you could harness the power of the Sisense BI platform and plug in the HR Employee Performance dashboard for a high-level, customizable, real-time analysis of your employees’ time and performance.

 Another example involves an issue that every company should be devoting resources to – cybersecurity.
 The Sisense Cyber Security Team Analytics Dashboard can help you discover the correlation between security rating and the number of incidents, or measure other objectives such as the response teamwork compared with the average time to resolution.
 Your organization can use these results to plan preventative actions for locations that are considered to be at risk.

 Diagnostic analytics is one of the ways we uncover insights from our data and make it work for us.
 There are infinite ways to ask questions of data, so concentrate on which questions are the most critical for your organization.
-The goal of any analytics program should be more relevant information, which will lead to more valuable decisions and a more complete understanding of your business landscape.Watch a Demo Back to Glossary
+The goal of any analytics program should be more relevant information, which will lead to more valuable decisions and a more complete understanding of your business landscape.Start Free Trial Back to Glossary